279789/C-Compiler-Extracting-Functions/README.md

 #### c) Reflect:

 * How is the calculation done?
+The calculation is done in C
 * How is the result printed using the syscall?
+Doesn't work

 ---